CARTAvis/manual_source/source/image_visualization.rst

 When an image is loaded in CARTA, it is shown as a raster image by default, such as the first example in the above figure.
 Users then could generate contour images (see :ref:`contourrendering`) and enable WCS matching between different images (see :ref:`wcsmatching`), such as the other three examples above.

 .. warning::
-    **[TODO]** If you are running a VNC session from a headless server, CARTA may fail to render images properly (they may appear as a solid color or as an empty plot).
+    If you are running a VNC session from a headless server, CARTA may fail to render images properly (they may appear as a solid color or as an empty plot).
 This is due to the fact that CARTA renders images using WebGL which uses GPU to accelerate the rendering process.
 Most headless servers have neither discrete nor integrated GPUs.
 In such cases, it is highly recommended to use your *local* web browser to access the backend as it is much more efficient than VNC.
+Please refer to the section :ref:`how_to_run_carta`.

 In addition to displaying images, the image viewer displays cursor information at the top and provides a set of tool buttons at the bottom-right corner when hovering on the image.